jdlib/JDBX/UserGuide.md

 JDBX - as JDBC - differentiates between

-1. Running a SQL SELECT query, returning a result
+1. Running a SQL SELECT query, returning a result.
-2. Running a SQL update command (INSERT, UPDATE, DELETE or DDL command or other non SELECT command), returning an update count and updated column values
+2. Running a SQL update command (INSERT, UPDATE, DELETE or DDL command or other non SELECT command), returning an update count and generated column values.
-3. Running a SQL command whose result type is unknown or which can return multiple query and/or update results
+3. Running a SQL command whose result type is unknown or which can return multiple query and/or update results.
-4. Running SQL commands in a batch
+4. Running SQL commands in a batch.
 5. Calling stored procedures, returning values of OUT parameters and/or query results.

-`StaticStmt` and `PrepStmt` can be used running commands as described in (1-4), `CallStmt` can call stored procedures (5).
+`StaticStmt` and `PrepStmt` can be used to run commands as described in (1-4), `CallStmt` can call stored procedures (5).

 ### <a name="stmts-create"></a>2.2 Create and close statements